FarhadHossainTanvir/SQLServers/README.md

 # SQL Server Agent Missing in [SSMS](https://blog.sqlauthority.com/2018/11/29/sql-server-sql-server-agent-missing-in-sql-server-management-studio-ssms/)
 #### POSSIBLE CAUSES
--If the Login account connecting to SSMS is not a part of SysAdmin role in SQL Server, then SQL Server Agent would not be visible?
+- If the Login account connecting to SSMS is not a part of SysAdmin role in SQL Server, then SQL Server Agent would not be visible?

   To verify, you can run below query in SQL Server Management Studio and check the output.
 ```SQL
 SELECT IS_SRVROLEMEMBER('SYSADMIN')
 ```
   If a value is zero, then you are not a Sysadmin and hence you can’t see SQL Server Agent.
 Image shows the same behavior.